How to Deal with Sleep Apnea During Pregnancy?

-Although some disruptive sleep is expected during pregnancy, repeated patterns of interrupted breathing throughout the night is not common.
+Although some disruptive sleep is expected during pregnancy, repeated patterns of interrupted breathing throughout the night are not common.
 If the uneasy sleep is due to obstructive sleep apnea (OSA) and the condition is left untreated, the complications may be severe.
 Therefore, it is important to distinguish restless sleep from untreated sleep apnea—especially during pregnancy.

 In one small study, researchers found that 10.5% of women in the first trimester and 26.7% of women in the third trimester had OSA.1 The data suggests that potentially many pregnant women are unknowingly dismissing symptoms as pregnancy-related rather than indications of a treatable medical condition.
-Left untreated, complications from OSA include daytime fatigue, migraines, an inability to concentrate or focus.
-Over time, OSA can contribute to cardiovascular disease, diabetes, and strokes.
+Left untreated, complications from OSA include daytime fatigue, migraines, and an inability to concentrate or focus.
+Over time, OSA can contribute to cardiovascular disease, diabetes, and strokes.Â

 Sleep Apnea in Women